Somatic Therapy & Somatic Experiencing in Singapore

 Next Steps – Rebuilding Begins with a Conversation

 At Listening Ear Counselling & Consultancy Pte.
-Ltd., we offer a space where conversations can begin—conversations that lead to repair, clarity, and deeper connection.
+Ltd., we offer a space where healing doesn’t feel forced, where your body is given the time and safety it needs to settle, process, and restore balance.

-You’re welcome to reach out for a brief, no-pressure chat to explore if this is the right fit.
+You’re welcome to reach out for a brief, no-pressure conversation to see if this approach feels right for you.

-📍 In-person sessions available at International Plaza, Anson Road, or via Zoom
+📍 In-person sessions at International Plaza, Anson Road or via Zoom

 Testimonials -